Van Jones: Princeton

 Around the same time, Jones received appointments at Princeton University, as a distinguished visiting fellow in both the Center for African American Studies and in the Program in Science, Technology and Environmental Policy at the Princeton School of Public and International Affairs.

 Jones continued to advocate for green jobs after leaving the Obama administration.
-On October 2, 2010, Jones spoke at the One Nation Working Together rally in Washington, DC.
+On October 2, 2010, Jones spoke at the One Nation Working Together rally in Washington, D.C.
 He addressed linking the fight against poverty with the fight against pollution, saying that green jobs would bring "real solutions" instead of "hateful rhetoric".
-On April 15, 2011, Jones was a keynote speaker at Powershift 2011 in Washington, DC, addressing more than 10,000 students on issues of climate justice and standing up for underrepresented communities.
-Powershift 2011 was the largest youth activism and organizing training in U.S. history.
+On April 15, 2011, Jones was a keynote speaker at Powershift 2011 in Washington, D.C.
 He previously served as a keynote speaker for Powershift 2009.